Civilians flee Syrian border towns as Turkish warplanes, artillery kick off offensive

 “If the plan involves the creation of a so-called safe zone, don’t expect the EU to pay for any of it,” he told the EU parliament.

-The Kurdish-led authority in northern Syria declared a state of “general mobilization” before the looming attack.

-“We call on all our institutions, and our people in all their components, to head towards the border region with Turkey to fulfil their moral duty and show resistance in these sensitive, historic moments,” it said in a statement.
+The Kurdish-led authority in northern Syria declared a state of “general mobilization” before calling on its people to head towards the border “to fulfil their moral duty and show resistance in these sensitive, historic moments”.

 Erdogan’s communications director Fahrettin Altun said Turkey had no ambition in northeastern Syria except to neutralize the threat against Turkish citizens and to liberate the local people from what he called “the yoke of armed thugs”.

-Turkey’s Demiroren news agency said Syrian rebels had travelled from northwest Syria to Turkey in preparation for the incursion.
-They will be based in Ceylanpinar, with 14,000 of them gradually joining the offensive.
+Turkey’s Demiroren news agency said Turkish-backed Syrian rebels had travelled from northwest Syria to Turkey in preparation for the incursion.

-“Strike them with an iron fist, make them taste the hell of your fires,” the National Army, the main Turkey-backed rebel force, told its fighters in a statement.
+“Strike them with an iron fist, make them taste the hell of your fires,” the National Army told its fighters.

-Russia, Syrian President Bashar al-Assad’s strongest foreign ally, urged dialogue between Damascus and Syria’s Kurds on solving issues in northeast Syria including border security.
+Russia, Syrian President Bashar al-Assad’s strongest foreign ally, urged dialogue between Damascus and Syria’s Kurds on solving issues in northeast Syria.

-“We will do our best to support the start of such substantive talks,” Foreign Minister Sergei Lavrov told reporters during a visit to Kazakhstan.
+“We will do our best to support the start of such substantive talks,” Foreign Minister Sergei Lavrov said.

-Another Assad ally, Iran, urged Turkey to show restraint and avoid military action in northern Syria, although it said Turkey was “rightfully worried” about its southern border.

-On Monday, Erdogan said U.S. troops started to pull back after a call he had with Trump, adding that talks between Turkish and U.S. officials on the matter would go on.

 Additional reporting by Orhan Coksun, Tuvan Gumrukcu and Ece Toksabay in Ankara, Dominic Evans in Istanbul, Tom Perry and Ellen Francis in Beirut, Phil Stewart in Washington, Maria Kiselyova in Moscow; Writing by Daren Butler; Editing by William Maclean and Angus MacSwan